British Parliamentary Style: Member/Extension speeches

 The third speaker from each bench (i.e., the first speaker for the closing sides), is known as the Member.
-Member speeches cannot contradict what has been said by their opening sides (i.e., knifing), unless the opening teams have conceded the debate or misinterpreted the motion.
+Member speeches cannot contradict what has been said by their opening sides (a.k.a., knifing), unless the opening teams have conceded the debate or misinterpreted the motion.
 The primary duty of Members is to differentiate their side from their opening, by running either a clear vertical extension, flagging what parts of it are exclusively new, and be analytical for the actualisation of the arguments' benefits, or a horizontal extension and weighing it directly against other arguments in the round.
 They can also provide some brief response to the opening half of the debate as a whole, but this is not their primary goal.

 Whip speeches

 The final speaker from each bench is known as the Whip.
-The primary duty of whip speakers is to note the major disagreement (point of clash) in the debate, and summarise, frame, and weigh the arguments presented in the debate and show that their team (Closing Government or Closing Opposition) wins the debate.
+The primary duty of whip speakers is to note the major disagreement (a.k.a., point of clash) in the debate, and summarise, frame, and weigh the arguments presented in the debate and show that their team (Closing Government or Closing Opposition) wins the debate.
 Whip speakers can still provide new materials which are based on the arguments made by previous speakers in their own bench (still considered as extension), however, Whip speakers cannot make new arguments which are irrelevant to arguments made in previous speeches.